John Haigh: Early life

 John Haigh was born in Stamford, Lincolnshire, and raised in the village of Outwood, West Riding of Yorkshire.
 His parents were engineer John Robert Haigh and his wife Emily (née Hudson), members of the Plymouth Brethren, a conservative Protestant sect.
+They had married late in life and Haigh was their only child.

 Haigh later claimed that he suffered from recurring religious nightmares in his childhood.
 He developed great proficiency at the piano, which he learned at home.
 He was fond of classical music and often attended concerts.

 Haigh won a scholarship to Queen Elizabeth Grammar School, Wakefield, then to Wakefield Cathedral, where he became a choirboy.
 After school, he was apprenticed to a firm of motor engineers.
 After a year, he left that job and took jobs in insurance and advertising.
 Aged 21, he was dismissed after being suspected of stealing from a cash box.
-After being fired he moved on to forging car documents.
+After being fired, he moved on to forging car documents.

 Marriage and imprisonment

 On 6 July 1934, Haigh married 23-year-old Beatrice 'Betty' Hamer.
 The marriage soon disintegrated.
-The same year that Haigh was jailed for fraud, Betty gave birth while he was in prison, and she placed the baby girl for adoption and left Haigh.
-Haigh's conservative family ostracised him from then onwards.
+The same year that Haigh was jailed for fraud, Betty gave birth to a baby girl while he was in prison, and she placed the baby for adoption and left Haigh.
+Haigh's family ostracised him from then onwards.

 Haigh moved to London in 1936, and became chauffeur to William McSwan, a wealthy owner of amusement arcades.
 He also maintained McSwan's amusement machines.
 Thereafter he pretended to be a solicitor named William Cato Adamson with offices in Chancery Lane, London; Guildford, Surrey; and Hastings, Sussex.
 He sold fraudulent stock shares, purportedly from the estates of his deceased clients, at below-market rates.
-His scam was uncovered by someone who noticed he had misspelled Guildford as "Guilford" on his letterhead.
+His scam was uncovered by someone who noticed he had misspelt Guildford as "Guilford" on his letterhead.
 Haigh received a four-year prison sentence for fraud.
-Haigh was released just after the start of the Second World War; he continued as a fraudster and was sentenced to several further terms of imprisonment.
+He was released just after the start of the Second World War; he continued as a fraudster and was sentenced to several further terms of imprisonment.

 Regretting that he had left victims alive to accuse him, he became intrigued by French murderer Georges-Alexandre Sarret, who had disposed of bodies using sulphuric acid.
 Haigh experimented with field mice and found that it took only 30 minutes for the body to dissolve.

 "Acid bath" murders

 Haigh was freed from prison in 1943 and became an accountant with an engineering firm.
-Soon after, by chance, he bumped into his former employer William McSwan in a Kensington pub.
+Soon after, by chance, he encountered his former employer William McSwan in a Kensington pub.
 McSwan introduced Haigh to his parents, Donald and Amy.
 McSwan worked for them by collecting rents on their London properties, and Haigh became envious of his lifestyle.
 On 6 September 1944, McSwan disappeared.
 Haigh later admitted he had lured McSwan into a basement on Gloucester Road, hit him over the head with a lead pipe, and then put his body in a 40 impgal drum with concentrated sulphuric acid.
 Two days later, finding that McSwan's body had mostly dissolved, Haigh emptied the drum into a manhole.